 The European Union (EU) wavers between promises to protect the climate, an irresolute approach to reaching its set climate protection targets and utterly insufficient expansion targets for renewable energies.
 The current proposals included in the “Clean Energy Package” represent that discrepancy through a number of positive as well as numerous critical suggestions.
 A persistent realignment of energy politics towards the usage of renewable energies in all sectors is necessary on the German national and the EU-Level.

 Germany has set out to implement an “energy turnaround”.
 By 2050, at least 80% of the electricity supply shall be covered by renewable energy sources.
-The project has hitherto proven to be a success as depicted by the graphics on the right-hand side.
+The project has hitherto proven to be a success as depicted by the graphic below.

 However, the energy turnaround has faced a growing number of challenges and in order to achieve the goal of a clean energy supply and thus fulfilling the country’s climate protection targets, BEE identified eight primary objectives: